 Draw a Golf Ball With a Driver in Four Easy Steps- Here’s How

-Hit a draw for greater accuracy.
+- We get a draw for greater accuracy.
 There is a great advantage to gain accuracy if we know which way we’re going to shape the ball.
-If we can consistently hit the golf ball which has a controlled draw, we could aim to the right of our target and allow the ball to shape in the direction of our target spot.
+If we can consistently hit the golf ball with a controlled draw, we could aim to the right of our target and allow the ball to shape in the direction of our target area.

-So to understand how to draw a golf ball, we must first look at the grip.
-The key approaches, therefore, for a hook golf grip are as follows:
+So to understand how to draw a golf ball we will look at these four areas:

-3. While gripping the club using a traditional golf grip, the “V” between the thumb and forefinger points at the right shoulder for right-handed golfers, and the left shoulder for left-handed golfers.
+- The grip.
+While gripping the club using a traditional golf grip, the “V” between the thumb and forefinger points at the right shoulder for right-handed golfers, and the left shoulder for left-handed golfers.
 This is considered a strong grip and will make it easier to close the club face for proper draw spin.

 Peter Uihlein swing sequence - Golf Monthly